What to Do During a Dental Emergency

 Dental emergencies can happen so quickly that you’re not sure what just happened.
 One minute you’re having fun riding your bicycle, and the next minute you’re holding your tooth in your hand after it’s just been knocked out from a spill.
 Now you’re left wondering what you need to do next.

 You already know what you need to do in a medical emergency.
-If someone’s choking, you give them the Heimlich, or you call an ambulance if you or someone else is having a heart attack.
-But, what to do in a dental emergency?
+If someone’s choking, you perform the Heimlich maneuver, or you call an ambulance if you or someone else is having a heart attack.
+But what do you do in a dental emergency?